 We then transition into her past when she was in military training.
 Because her officer named Jackson Briggs a.k.a.
 Jax (voiced by Ike Amadi) caught her smirking, he now decides to push her even harder.
 By the end, she manages to make it through his rigorous training before he calls her into his office and informs her that he’s putting a special task force together that will deal with “high-level spec-op stuff”.
 Not only that, he wants her to join as she ultimately agrees to do so.

 Back in the present, she manages to get back up and continue the fight.
 Ultimately, she manages to grab the man with her legs and fling him onto a car’s windshield.
 However, the guy still has some fight left within him as he rips a pipe from a nearby wall and attempts to hit her with it.
-Fortunately, she disarms him and delivers several hits with it before he viciously hits his face with enough force to knock several of his teeth out in a bloody mess.
+Fortunately, she disarms him and delivers several hits with it before she viciously hits his face with enough force to knock several of his teeth out in a bloody mess.
 From there, she finishes the fight by slamming her foot down onto his face and driving him into the ground.

 Afterwards, she notices an informant as he gives her a scroll about the upcoming competition.
 With this serving as to where her target will be hiding out, she proceeds to take her leave towards said destination.

-We then shift over to Hanzo who wakes up and discovers both his arms & legs are being held by kunai spears.
+We then shift over to Hanzo who wakes up and discovers that both his arms & legs are being held by kunai spears.
 Not only that, but he finds himself within a hellish landscape filled with demons.
 From there, one such creature known as a Demon Torturer (voiced by Fred Tatasciore) arrives with great anticipation towards mutilating him.
 Hasashi soon learns that he’s not in Hell, but in the NetherRealm and that he’ll be an eternal prisoner within this plane.
 As the various sounds of other unfortunate souls scream in agony, the torturer tells Hanzo that his painful wails will join theirs and please the NetherRealm master named Shinnok.
 The torturer then shows him the central hub within the realm before he cuts his own hand in order to test the sharpness of his own blade.
 Hasashi notices the strong acidic nature of the being’s blood before the torturer plunges his sword into his gut.

 Afterwards, he takes some cloths from the demon for himself before he’s met upon by a giant horde of other demons.
 As one of the creatures says how there’s many of them for him to face, Hanzo simply uses the chain and kunai spear to decapitate the being before the other demons rush in to engage him.